Opinion | The GOP’s own star witness just blew up Trump’s ‘Hunterghazi’ smear

 - Kent confirmed that the quest for that ouster was about purging Ukraine of corruption, noting that “Ukrainian society” wanted the prosecutor gone because he was “protecting corrupt friends.”

-- Kent confirmed that the conditioning of aid as leverage had nothing to do with Hunter Biden, and that it originated with those involved in formulating “Ukraine policy.”
+- Kent confirmed that the conditioning of aid as leverage had nothing to do with Hunter Biden and that it originated with those involved in formulating “Ukraine policy.”

 Kent already testified to some of these points during impeachment.
 But now he offered it directly to the GOP investigation itself.